Joseph15269/Joseph15269/README.md

 - 👋 Hi, I’m Joseph
 - 👀 I’m interested in Web3
-- 🌱 I’m currently learning TS
+- 🌱 I’m currently learning Python

 <!---
 Joseph15269/Joseph15269 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.